Bryan Robson: Manchester United

-In 1990, Robson and United finally got their hands on another major trophy after five years of trying.
+In 1990, Robson and United won their first major trophy for five years.
 After an injury-hit campaign where United had struggled in the league, Robson scored United's first goal in the FA Cup final against Crystal Palace in the first match which ended in a 3–3 draw.
 United won the replay 1–0 and Robson thus became the first United captain to lift the cup three times.
 Robson had faced his familiar fight against injury once again in that 1989–90 season, restricted to 20 appearances out of 38 in the league, as United finished 13th – their lowest finish since relegation in 1974.
 Robson's testimonial match took place on 20 November 1990 and saw United lose 3–1 to Celtic at Old Trafford.
 During the 1990–91 season, he was restricted to 17 league appearances due to an injury suffered at the 1990 FIFA World Cup, and didn't make a first team appearance until just before Christmas.
 During his absence, United had been captained by fellow midfielder Neil Webb, but Robson regained the captain's armband on his return.

 Robson was fit for the European Cup Winners Cup final in which United beat Barcelona 2–1 in Rotterdam, with both goals coming from Mark Hughes.

 Robson was still a regular choice for United during the 1991–92 season despite competition from much younger players including Webb, Paul Ince and Andrei Kanchelskis.
 During that season, he made his 90th and final appearance for the England team, who by this stage were being managed by Graham Taylor.
 But the season ended in disappointment for Robson as United were overhauled in the First Division championship race by Leeds United.
 He missed their League Cup final victory over Nottingham Forest through injury and his first-team chances were starting to look increasingly numbered as he faced competition from other players within the United squad and the press reported that Ferguson was hoping to sign a new, younger midfielder, although no such addition took place in 1992.